 Now let’s say the head of Internal Communications wants to post an important message.
 There are two possible ways this could go: First, people will react both in the stream and in the thread, making it very difficult to follow the conversation for both the user and the admin.
 Secondly, messages will be quickly buried under new messages, making them harder to find.

 Slack and Teams are great for collaboration and conversation, but they aren’t geared towards dealing with immediate business problems.
-Messages can’t cut through the constant noise created by the tool, and while employee-to-employee communications work well in Slack and reduce email clutter, employer-to-employee communication can often be lost.
+Messages can’t cut through the constant noise created by the tool.
+And while employee-to-employee communications work well in Slack and reduce email clutter, employer-to-employee communication can often get lost.

 2. There's No Holding Back

 Every room in Slack and Microsoft Teams is created so that every employee can comment, like, and share.
 This is mostly great, especially with all of the emoji action.
-The problem is that there's no option to create a channel just for announcements, one in which only admins can post messages.
+The problem is that there's no option to create a channel just for announcements in which only admins can post important messages.

 In Slack, by default, every employee can create a channel that looks like this:

 There’s an option to make the channel private, which means that only the people who were invited can join, but there’s no option to make the administrator the only contributor.

 This means the Head of Internal Comms has no control over the conversations in the channels and no way to ensure that the channel “Messages from Management” (for example) actually holds messages from management.
 Or that a certain post can’t receive comments.

-In comparison, an advanced tool like an employee app lets you create channels that are only visible to certain people and that also only allow certain people as authors.
+In comparison, an advanced tool like an employee app lets you create channels that are only visible to certain people and that only designate certain people as authors.
 In addition, each channel can be individually designed to allow for comments, likes, acknowledgements, and so on.

 3. Big Brother Is Watching You